mconiaris/blog/README.md

 #README

-This repository is based on the Ruby on Rails tutorial located at http://guides.rubyonrails.org/getting_started.html

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.
+This repository has been deleted due to a potential security issue.
+If you really want to see it (and it's not much), feel free to look at the archive branch.

+Some things just need to be taken off of the Internet though.